sharontherese/latin-mass-wedding/content/prayers/index.md

 # Missals and Prayerbooks

-Lasance, Francis Xavier. **The Young Man’s Guide: Counsels, Reflections, and Prayers for Catholic Young Men**.
+Lasance, Francis Xavier.
+The Young Man’s Guide: Counsels, Reflections, and Prayers for Catholic Young Men.
 New York: Benziger Brothers, 1910. http://archive.org/details/TheYoungMansGuide.

-Lasance, Francis Xavier. **The Catholic Girl’s Guide: Counsels and Devotions for Girls in the Ordinary Walks of Life, and in Particular for the Children of Mary**.
+Lasance, Francis Xavier.
+The Catholic Girl’s Guide: Counsels and Devotions for Girls in the Ordinary Walks of Life, and in Particular for the Children of Mary.
 New York, Cincinnati: Benziger brothers, 1906. http://archive.org/details/catholicgirlsgui00lasa.

-Lasance, Francis Xavier. **With God: A Book of Prayers and Reflections**.
+Lasance, Francis Xavier.
+With God: A Book of Prayers and Reflections.
 New York: Benziger Bros, 1911. http://archive.org/details/withgodbookofpra00lasa.

-Lelen, J. M. **O Lord, Grant Thy Blessings This Day: A Manual of Catholic Devotion with Mass for Marriage Ceremony and the Nuptial Blessing**.
+Lelen, J. M. O Lord, Grant Thy Blessings This Day: A Manual of Catholic Devotion with Mass for Marriage Ceremony and the Nuptial Blessing.
 (Catholic Book Publishers, New York, 1941).

 Catholic Church.
-Plenary Council of Baltimore. **A Manual Of Prayers For The Use Of The Catholic Laity: Prepared And Published By Order Of The Third Plenary Council Of Baltimore**.
+Plenary Council of Baltimore.
+A Manual Of Prayers For The Use Of The Catholic Laity: Prepared And Published By Order Of The Third Plenary Council Of Baltimore.
 New York: Catholic Publication Society, 1888. http://archive.org/details/AManualOfPrayers1888.

-Catholic Church. **_Rituale romanum_** (Baltimore, 1873), http://archive.org/details/ritualeromanum00cath_0.
+The Manual of Our Lady.
+Benziger Brothers, 1877. https://archive.org/details/manualofourlady00unse/page/654/mode/2up.

-**The Key of Heaven: Or, A Manual of Prayer**.
+The Key of Heaven: Or, A Manual of Prayer.
 New York, P. J. Kenedy, 1870. http://archive.org/details/keyofheavenorman00unse.